top of page

 Give your time:

-Our biggest need right now in Winter 2022-2023 is for volunteers to help us sort our donations, and keep them organized as we welcome customers.
+Our biggest need right now in Summer 2025 is for volunteers to help us sort our donations, keep them organized as we welcome customers, and maintain our website and social media.

 Give new or gently used clothing: